Pratibha-Priyadarshini/employee-task-tracker/README.md

 # Install dependencies
 npm install

-# Initialize database with sample data
+# Initialize database with multi-tenant schema (optional, runs on startup)
-npm run init-db
+npm run init-mt

-# Start the server
+# Start the server (auto-initializes DB if missing)
 npm start

 # For development with auto-reload